Weskal/Weskal/README.md

 ## 👾 About Me

-I'm a **Backend Engineer transitioning fully into Data Engineering** — and the path wasn't accidental.
+I'm a Data Engineer with a strong background in both data and backend engineering, and that combination wasn't accidental.

-It started with **Data Analysis**: building ETL/ELT pipelines, working with large datasets, making data make sense for business decisions.
+It started with **Data Analysis**: building ETL/ELT pipelines, Dashboards, KPIs, working with large datasets, making data make sense for business decisions.
 That sharpened my SQL, my modeling instincts, and my obsession with data quality.

 Then came **Backend Engineering**: production systems, async workflows, service integrations.
 I learned what it means to build things that *actually run* — at scale, reliably, in the real world.

 Now I'm bringing both worlds together.
 I build **data pipelines and processing systems** that don't just work in theory — they run in production, handle failures gracefully, and scale when things get serious.

+That backend foundation changes how I approach data engineering.
+I understand how systems produce data, which makes me better at building the pipelines that consume it

 Currently deep into **real-time data engineering**: Kafka, Airflow, dbt, Snowflake, AWS.
 If it moves data and does it reliably, I want to understand it and build with it.